 - The nutrition facts provided below are estimates.

 Yay!
-So happy that you loved it 🙂
+We are thrilled that you love it 🙂